Web Site User’s Guide for Pathway Tools-Based Web Sites

 For each route, the atom mapping (i.e., atom tracing) is displayed using colors on atoms and bonds from compound to compound .
 A moiety that is conserved across several compounds is colored with a specific color.
 Mousing over an atom highlights that atom across all compounds that conserves it.
 For example, an atom that is conserved from the source compound to target compound can be seen by mousing over it in the source compound and the corresponding atoms in all intermediate compounds up to the target compound will be highlighted.
 Note that this highlighting feature enables you to find out quickly which atoms of the source compound are lost and by which reaction by mousing over each atom of the source compound.

-A new search can be initiated by changing any parameters and clicking the “Search Routes” button.
+A new search can be initiated by changing any parameter and clicking the “Search Routes” button.
 The current solution will be erased and a new solution will be displayed.

 A Pathway Collage is a diagram containing a user-specified set of pathways for an organism.
 The initial collage is generated from a SmartTable or omics dataset, and can be manipulated and customized in various ways.
 Pathways are initially laid out automatically so that pathways in the same general class are placed near each other, but both pathways and individual nodes can be manually relocated.
 The collage is zoomable, with pathway, metabolite, and enzyme labels becoming visible when the collage is at a sufficiently high magnification level to make them readable.
 The user can selectively highlight objects of interest, delete unwanted portions, import new pathways, edit labels, and use the diagram to display omics data.